How to Make an Herbal Infused Oil (How to Infuse Herbs in Oils for Salves, Soaps, Cooking & Remedies)

 The above are my personal favorites, but feel free to experiment!
 (Some people like to infuse coconut oil, but I choose to be careful with it---some people are allergic to it---like me.)

-I generally purchase my oils and butters (other than EVOO--I get organic from Costco) from Bulk Apothecary.
-I haven't found better prices anywhere for the amount you need.
+I generally purchase my oils and butters (other than EVOO--I buy the organic from Costco) from Amazon or Starwest Botanicals.

 1. Pour your dried herb (single or blend) into a large glass jar.